Between 1&2

 Between 1&2 (stylized as BETW9EN 1&2) is the eleventh extended play (EP) by South Korean girl group Twice.
-It was released on August 26, 2022, by JYP Entertainment and Republic Records and consists of seven tracks, including the lead single "Talk That Talk".
+It was released on August 26, 2022, by JYP Entertainment and Republic Records and consists of seven tracks, including the lead single "Talk That Talk", which reached the top 20 of the Circle Digital Chart and the Billboard Global 200.

+The album was a commercial success, exceeding 1 million pre-orders, making Twice the third female K-pop group to do so at the time after Blackpink and Aespa.
+In South Korea, the album debuted at number two on the Circle Album Chart with nearly 1 million physical copies sold.
+In the United States, it debuted at number three on the Billboard 200 with 100,000 equivalent album units and became the sixth best-selling album of 2022 in CD album sales.
+The album also reached the top ten in Japan, Finland, Poland, Sweden, Uruguay, and Croatia.

 Background

 Between 1&2 followed Celebrate, Twice's fourth Japanese studio album, and served as the group's first Korean release in 2022.
 On May 16, after concluding their second worldwide concert tour in Los Angeles, a cryptic post featuring the dates "2022.06.24" and "2022.08.26" circulated Twice's social media accounts, leading to fan speculation.
 June 24 was later revealed as the release date for Nayeon's solo debut EP, Im Nayeon.

 On July 2, while hosting an episode of MBC's Show!
 Music Core, Twice member Dahyun announced that Twice would be making a comeback, stating that "it is planned, so please look forward to it".
 On July 12, all members of Twice renewed their contracts with JYP Entertainment.
 One day later, the label announced a "mini album" titled Between 1&2 with a planned release date of August 26.